will-clarke/wclarke.net/src/posts/2022-02-04--communicate-effectively.md

 title: Communicate Effectively
 date: 2022-02-04
 tags: communication teamwork documentation writing tips
-description: Soft skills are majorly undervalued, especially in the tech world.
+description: \"Soft skills\" are majorly undervalued, especially in the tech world
 ---

 Communicating effectively is harder than it sounds.